prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-gam.md

 ### Migration from the original API

-1. Replace the `GAMBannerView` with `BannerView` in your UI.
+1. Replace the `GAMBannerView` with `BannerView` in the UI.
-3. Implement the protocol `BannerViewDelegate` in your View Controller.
+3. Implement the protocol `BannerViewDelegate` in the View Controller.
 4. Remove usage of `GAMBannerView`, `GAMRequest`, and implementation of the `GADBannerViewDelegate`.
 5. Follow the instructions to integrate [Banner API](#banner-api).
 6. Setup the [GAM Order](rendering-gam-line-item-setup.html) for rendering.
-You can create a new order or just replace the code of creative in the old one and continue to use it for rendering integration.
+You can create a new order or just replace the code of creative in the original one and continue to use it for rendering integration.

 ## Interstitial API